broadinstitute/gatk-sv/scripts/docker/README.md

 The scripts here are to be used for building all, or any combination of dockers that are listed in `dockerfiles` directory (and have their dependencies specified in build_docker.py).

-We support both building from your local git repo, and remote Github repo.
+We support both building from your local git repo, and remote GitHub repo.

 ### Dependencies
 This set of python script depends on Python 3.